 It is important to think about this as more than your bank accounts too.
 Don’t forget 401k, stocks, bonds, bitcoins, IRA’s and other forms of investment.

 We covered Trusts, as they relate to Wills, earlier in this article.
 In many ways, Trusts and wills seek to fulfill the same ends but by very different means.
-Whereas a Will grants property and assets to a designee, it is often more open ended.
+Whereas a will grants property and assets to a designee, it is often more open-ended.
 It is also far more restrictive in updating.
-Here’s another article that compares the two as well.

 You can use a trust to pass specific assets on to a beneficiary, bypassing probate entirely.
 Moreover, if you avoid probate through establishing a trust, you keep the details of your asset profile out of public records.
 This benefit in itself is self-evident.
 If you value the potential information on your children’s assets to be kept private from unscrupulous “advisors,” transferring those assets in a trust is one way to go.
 Can you tell we value privacy?